|

 In the same year, December 13, 1733, the Grand Lodge of England at its Quarterly Communication in London adopted a resolution to “collect the Charity of this Society towards enabling the Trustees (of Georgia) to send distressed Brethren to Georgia where they may be comfortably provided for…that it be strenuously (sic) recommended by the Masters and Wardens of regular Lodges to make a generous collection amongst all their Members for that purpose…”

-The Lodge at Savannah changed its name in or prior to 1770 to Solomon’s Lodge.
+The Lodge at Savannah changed its name in 1770 to Solomon’s Lodge.
 In 1774 and 1775, respectively, the Grand Lodge of England warranted two more Lodges in Savannah, Unity No. 465 and Grenadiers No. 481.
-Both Lodges died an early death.

 DE WITT CLINTON